HelenKing029/MarsRoverSDK/README.md

 ```
 In the example above you can see the Curiosity Rover was entered as the `rover_name` parameter and `rhaz` entered as the `camera` parameter.

-**customSearch** - Choose Rover, Sol, Camera to get the image results
+**customSearch** - Customize your Search.
+The parameters you can set are the Rover, Sol, Camera.
+The result will show the image selected.

 **roverMissionStatus** - Returns the Rovers Status